sebastianwolff/MathExpressions/README.md

 ## Remarks
-Special Shout-Out to Christian Parpart as initial Author!
+Special Shout-Out to Christian Parpart as initial Author - a long Time ago!